joshdfeather/Cricket-Object-Detection/README.md

 In the final part of this project I used the YOLOv8 package by Ultralytics to simplify setup for Object Detection

+My goal was to emulate the ball tracking aspect of Hawkeye, creating a model to track a ball when given a MP4

 Below is my file structure, with partitioned datasets; video and static image testing; as well as the main training code

 ![Alt text](Screenshot%202024-08-06%20at%2016.49.55.png)